chhuang-one/sqxclib/README.md

 ## JSON support
 - This library use [json-c](https://github.com/json-c/json-c) to parse/write JSON.
-- all defined table/column can use to parse JSON object/field.
+- all defined table and column can use to parse JSON object and field.
-- program can also parse JSON object/array that store in column.
+- program can also parse JSON object and array that store in column.

 ## Sqxc
 Sqxc is interface for data parse and write.